 to provide care for our patients.
-Our physician staff includes six attending physicians, as well as a resident physician, who all teach in the PCOM Department of Osteopathic Manipulative Medicine, as well as caring for patients in our department office.
+Our physician staff includes attending physicians and residents who teach in the Academic Department of Osteopathic Manipulative Medicine, as well as caring for patients in our department office.

-Osteopathic Manipulative Treatment (OMT) is a specific type of hands-on medical diagnosis and treatment utilized by osteopathic physicians (DO), using our hands to diagnose, treat, and prevent illness.
+Osteopathic Manipulative Treatment (OMT) is a specific type of hands-on medical diagnosis and treatment utilized by osteopathic physicians (DO), using our hands to diagnose, treat and prevent illness.
 Osteopathic manipulative medicine (OMM) is a comprehensive approach that was first developed in 1874 and has been further explored and developed since that time.
 The first osteopathic medical school was founded in 1892.
 PCOM was started in 1899.

-Osteopathic diagnosis and treatment is inherently holistic, addressing the integrated musculoskeletal system, nervous system, fluids, and fascia of the body.
+Osteopathic diagnosis and treatment is inherently holistic, addressing the integrated musculoskeletal system, nervous system, fluids and fascia of the body.
 That is one reason why the specialty of our department is also called Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 OMM can be used as solo therapy or in conjunction with other approaches, including surgery and prescription medicines.

 OMT includes many different techniques ranging from very light touch, specific stretching, mobilizing joints with a very specifically directed impulse, to ligamentous and even cranial techniques.
-Some of the types of OMT that we often use include: counterstrain, balanced ligamentous tension, muscle energy, high-velocity low-amplitude, cranial osteopathic manipulative medicine, ligamentous articular strain, and Fulford percussor, as well as others.
+Some of the types of OMT that we often use include: counterstrain, balanced ligamentous tension, muscle energy, high-velocity low-amplitude, cranial osteopathic manipulative medicine, ligamentous articular strain and Fulford percussor, as well as others.

 The main purpose of OMT is to restore the body's natural balance to promote health and healing.
 All osteopathic physicians are taught these diagnostic and therapeutic palpatory skills and may use them in their practice, although not all choose to do so.
-The physicians in our office all specialize in using and teaching the osteopathic medical approach, teaching osteopathic medical students, interns, residents, and physicians in practice.
+The physicians in our office all specialize in using and teaching the osteopathic medical approach, teaching osteopathic medical students, interns, residents and physicians in practice.

-We treat people of all ages, infant through elderly, and everyone in between.
+We treat people of all ages, infant through elderly and everyone in between.

-4190 City Avenue, Medical Office Building, Suite 320
+We are located at 4190 City Avenue, Medical Office Building, Suite 320, Philadelphia, PA.DIRECTIONS